use-ink/ink/examples/README.md

 Add `--force` option to update to the most recent `cargo-contract` version.

-## Build example contract and generate the contracts ABI
+## Build example contract and generate the contracts metadata

 To build a single example and generate the contracts Wasm file, navigate to the root of the smart contract and run the following command: